tensorpack/benchmarks/other-wrappers/README.md

 | VGG on fake ImageNet			  |		__74__		 | 49				| 49       |
 | AlexNet on fake ImageNet	  |		__1207__	 | 711			| didn't test|

+Note:

-Note that the first-epoch is warmup and is not considered in timing.
+1. The first-epoch is warmup and is not considered in timing.
+2. tensorpack uses NCHW format as suggested by TensorFlow, while the Keras experiements are in 'channels_last' format.
+	 I tried 'channels_first' in VGG but only got worse performance for unknown reason.

 I would hope to benchmark on real ImageNet, but sadly I couldn't find any working training code on ImageNet with Keras/tflearn.